 A Brief History

-On September 15, 1981, Sandra Day O’Connor was approved by the Senate Judiciary Committee to become the first female Justice of the Supreme Court.
-Here 5 spectacular firsts accomplished by women are listed, shining examples for girls to emulate and for boys and men to respect.
-Let us know who else belongs on this list for our upcoming articles on this topic.
+On September 15, 1981, Sandra Day O’Connor was approved by the Senate Judiciary Committee to become the first female Justice of the Supreme Court of the United States of America (U.S.).
+Today, we list five spectacular firsts accomplished by women.
 By the way, in this list, the alma mater of each of these accomplished women is mentioned (the author, for example, is a Cleveland State University graduate).

 5. Dr. Rachel Maddow, First Openly Lesbian Rhodes Scholar, 1995 / First Openly Lesbian US News Anchor, 2008

 Educated at Stanford University, Maddow earned a Rhodes Scholarship to Oxford and became the first openly homosexual recipient of such a scholarship.
-After earning her Doctor of Philosophy degree in 2001, she embarked on a radio career until the opportunity to work as the first openly homosexual prime time television news anchor presented itself when MSNBC offered her a job.
+After earning her Doctor of Philosophy degree at Oxford in 2001, she embarked on a radio career until the opportunity to work as the first openly homosexual prime time television news anchor presented itself when MSNBC offered her a job.
 The admittedly liberal newscaster is often disparaged by conservatives, but laughs off the insults.
+Her undergraduate study took place at Stanford.

 4. Dr. Angela Dorothea Merkel, First Female Chancellor of Germany, 2005.

-Still serving as Chancellor of Germany, “Angie,” as she is affectionately called by her countrymen, is the first woman to hold that office and is arguably the most powerful woman in the world.
-Before delving into politics, this brilliant woman received a PhD in Physical (Quantum) Chemistry from the University of Leipzig and worked as a research scientist.
+Still serving as Chancellor of Germany as of August 2020, “Angie,” as she is affectionately called by her countrymen, is the first woman to hold that office and is arguably the most powerful woman in the world.
+Before delving into politics, this brilliant woman studied physics at Leipzig University, eventually earned a doctorate, and worked as a researcher.

 3. Margaret Hilda Thatcher, First Female Prime Minister of the United Kingdom, 1979.

-The first and so far the only woman to hold the position of Prime Minister of the United Kingdom, the “Iron Lady” was a tough politician and inspirational leader.
+The first woman to hold the position of Prime Minister of the United Kingdom, the “Iron Lady” was a tough politician and inspirational leader.
 In fact, Thatcher was in office longer than any other British prime minister during the 20th century (1979-1990) and saw the UK through the war with Argentina.
 Like Merkel, she also studied science; her degree being in chemistry which she received from the University of Oxford.
 She proudly noted that she was the first British prime minister with a science degree, ever!
-Thatcher also studied for the bar, and became a barrister (lawyer) in 1953.
+Thatcher also studied for the bar, and became a barrister (or lawyer in American talk) in 1953.
 She died in 2013.

 2. Sandra Day O’Connor, First Female Supreme Court Justice, 1981.